The World is in Love with Black Tea

 In a world of almost 8 billion people, we drink a staggering 6 billion cups of tea every single day!
 Try to find a person without some kind of a personal connection to tea.
 It’s not easy.
 In North America, we drink it iced, sweet, in our grandmother’s kitchens, at tea parties, and for breakfast and almost 100% of the tea we drink is what we know as black tea.

 What is Black Tea?

-Black tea is, in the British tradition, the fully oxidized leaf of the Camellia sinensis plant.
-The oxidized leaf, when steeped, produces a tannic, strong and red colored cup that holds up well to milk and sugar.
+Black tea is, in British tradition, the fully oxidized leaf of the Camellia sinensis plant.
+The oxidized leaf, when steeped, produces a tannic, strong, and red-colored cup that holds up well to milk and sugar.
 Since the days of the East India Trading Company, the Brits have loved black tea for its strong, tannic taste and its uplifting energy.

-Green Tea: Whereas black tea is made by rolling the tea leaves and then allowing oxidation to bring out tannins, a dark color and that “black tea” taste, green tea is not allowed to oxidize.
-Oxidation brings out flavors in the leaf that range from malt to baked fruit to freshly chopped wood depending on the inherent flavor in the tea leaf, the origin and the processing technique used.
+Green Tea: Whereas black tea is made by rolling the tea leaves and then allowing oxidation to bring out tannins, dark color, and that “black tea” taste, green tea is not allowed to oxidize.
+Oxidation brings out flavors in the leaf that range from malt to baked fruit to freshly chopped wood depending on the inherent flavor in the tea leaf, the origin, and the processing technique used.

 Is Black Tea Really Red Tea?

 Not to confuse you, but did you know that black tea is actually, more appropriately, called red tea?
 The reason is that in China, for thousands of years before the British discovered their beloved “black tea”, people were drinking fully oxidized tea leaves that they called "red tea".
 It does make a red cup of tea, so the name makes sense.
 The British called this kind of tea black tea and so across the Western world, red tea is now known as black tea.
 Although it is more widely known now as black tea, the problem with this is that it disregards the people, cultures, and places that birthed black tea.